 What made you choose the Ceres Brick for the backsplash?
 Were there any other contenders?

 Our initial pick was actually Frost in a 3x12 size, which would have looked gorgeous I’m sure!
-But then I saw the glazed finish of the Ceres Brick and fell hard for the tonal variations from tile to tile; it really emphasizes the handmade quality of each piece and makes the kitchen feel that much more unique!
+But then I saw the glazed finish of the Olympic Brick and fell hard for the tonal variations from tile to tile; it really emphasizes the handmade quality of each piece and makes the kitchen feel that much more unique!

 How about the 6x12s in Gypsum tiles on the floor?